giacomoratta/plaax-nodejs/docs/_MVP1.md

 ### Next steps for MVP: general - MVP1-Part5

 - Differentiate operations by app
-  - fix names of GitHub workflows
+  - rename awsLambdas into aws-lambdas
   - fix operations
-    - move all content into /awsLambdas
+    - move all content into /aws-lambdas
-    - or rename to operations.awsLambdas
+    - fix all references, paths, etc.
-    - or rename to operations.aws.lambdas
+    - add comment "run this script from repo root"
-  - try to move yml files of workflows into sub-dir /aws.lambdas
+    - fix names of GitHub workflows
-  - rename app/awsLambdas to app/aws.lambdas
+  - try to move yml files of workflows into sub-dir /aws-lambdas

-- Finalize server app for local development
+- Finalize server app for hybrid local development
   - (done) run local and run local docker
   - Dockerfile / Dockerfile.prod
     - is really needed now to be perfect?